 Adaptive lessons are offered to students who might need a modified approach to learning an instrument.
 Adaptive lessons are offered for a variety of instruments, currently including piano, guitar.
 Adaptive music lessons are similar to traditional music lessons, but are individually designed and altered to be success-oriented and motivating.
 Adaptations may range from learning songs using colors and numbers, reading music notation and studying theory, free-play and improvisation or may include modifying the instrument or accessories themselves.

 Rhapsody Arts Center also available for consultation for music therapy groups at schools, daycares, nursing homes, assisted living facilities, and adult day programming.
-Contact Christine at email@example.com for more information.
+Contact Kim at firstname.lastname@example.org for more information.

 (For current rate information, please contact our office.)

 40-minute Adaptive Lesson Session

 Group Music Therapy Session

 Other Useful Resources for Parents